semaphoreci/docs/docs/examples/deploying_with_git_deploy.md

           - git push -f production $SEMAPHORE_GIT_BRANCH:master
 ```

-### Run your first git-deploy production deployment
+### Running your first git-deploy production deployment

-Push a new commit on any branch and open Semaphore to watch a new workflow run.
+Push a new commit on any branch and open Semaphore to watch the new workflow run.
 You should see the `Promote` button next to your initial pipeline.
-Click on the button to launch the deployment, and open the `Push code` job to observe the output.
+Click on the button to launch the deployment and open the `Push code` job to observe the output.

 ## Next steps

 Congratulations!
-You have automated deployment of your application using Git Deploy.
-Here’s some recommended reading:
+You have automated the deployment of your application using Git Deploy.

+Here’s some more recommended reading:
-- [Explore the promotions reference][promotions-ref] to learn more about what options you have available when designing delivery pipelines on Semaphore.
+- [Explore the promotions reference][promotions-ref] to learn more about which options you have available when designing delivery pipelines on Semaphore.
 - [Set up a deployment dashboard][deployment-dashboards] to keep track of your team's activities.

 [git-deploy]: https://github.com/mislav/git-deploy